Children's Day in Japan is celebrated with carp streamers (koinobori) flying in the sky

 Perhaps the most unique carp streamers in Osaka aren’t carp streamers at all, but the whale sharks, clown fish, adélie penguins, and other aquatic animals that flutter on the Osaka Bay breeze in front of Osaka Aquarium Kaiyukan.
 The whale shark streamer is the longest, measuring in at a whopping 10 meters!

 These uniquely Kaiyukan-esque streamers were first flown to celebrate Children’s Day in 1991 and they are generally on display for approximately 2 months between April and June.
-By 2019—the most recent year the event was held—there were a total of 35 streamers modeled after 22 different marine animals.
-Sadly, the aquarium did not display the streamers during the pandemic, but they are back up again in 2023.
-Look for the streamers if you visit the aquarium before May 13!
+By the most recent count, there were a total of 35 streamers modeled after 22 different marine animals.
+Sadly, the aquarium did not display the streamers during the pandemic, but they are back up on display in front of the aquarium in 2024.
+Look for the streamers if you visit the aquarium between April 11–May 31!

 Finally, if you are looking to buy Children’s Day decorations while you’re in Osaka, this is the place to go—Matsuyamachi!
 Colloquially known as “Matchamachi,” this covered arcade stretches along both sides of Matsuyamachi Street.